LukasMurdock/LukasMurdock.github.io/_posts/2020-07-2-2020-presidential-website-teardown.md

 ## Non-political Analysis

 As noted in a previous analysis, donaldjtrump.com boasts a significantly higher donation default across the board.
-Taking another moment on forms, donaldjtrump.com hosts a slew of dark patterns within its forms.
+Taking another moment on forms, **donaldjtrump.com hosts a slew of dark patterns within its forms**.
 Dark patterns are items carefully crafted to trick users into doing things they might not otherwise do.
 I’ll call the higher donation defaults a form of a dark pattern, but the more prominent one is the opt-out monthly recurring donation.
 The default on joebiden.com is “No, donate once.”

 **Donaldjtrump.com has nearly double the number of pages as joebiden.com.** The pages on donaldjtrump.com primarily come from the /media/ subfolder.